 Agitation and mood swings

-Someone who is suffering form dementia can have rapid and unprovoked mood swings, accompanied with pacing around and other agitated behavior.
+Someone who is suffering from dementia can have rapid and unprovoked mood swings, accompanied by pacing around and other agitated behavior.

-This is also sometimes accompanied with the person becoming fixated on certain details of something.
+This is also sometimes accompanied by the person becoming fixated on certain details of something.

 Making bad decisions